dagbjorn/microcoffeeoncloud/README.md

 11.05.2023 | Developed new frontend in ReactJS.
 (Old AngularJS frontend is still available.)
 18.05.2023 | Added screendumps of Microcoffee GUI in doc page.
 23.05.2023 | Upgraded to Spring Boot 3.1.0.
+16.10.2023 | Implemented CSRF protection in the Order API (POST operation).

 ## Contents